About the Actual Person

 witoldriedel2508.jpgWitold Riedel (1969-) is a Polish born, German multidisciplinary artist living in Lisbon.
 His practice explores the interconnectedness of everything.
 He works across drawing, photography and ceramics.
 His art is a meditation on the origins of existence, linking ancient rituals and the contemporary by examining flows of energy and matter between humans, nature, and the cosmically divine.

-Riedel selects often unusual yet personally significant materials, such as inks made from pollution, clays from specific sites and photography as both original document and data; all to emphasise process, ritual, and transformation.
-His work aims to dissolve boundaries between material and spirit, self and world, as well technology and nature.
-Riedel invites the viewer to consider their own place in existence’s unfolding narrative: from observing the journey of particles to documenting, reframing, and at times digitally reimagining the world using thousands of his original photographs.
+Riedel selects personally significant materials, such as inks made from pollution, clays from specific sites and photography as document and data.
+All to emphasise process, ritual, and transformation.
+His work aims to dissolve boundaries between material and spirit, self and world, technology and nature.
+Riedel invites the viewer to consider their own place in existence’s unfolding narrative: from observing the journey of particles to documenting, reframing, and at times digitally reimagining the world using thousands of his photographs.

 Riedel’s work has been exhibited internationally by galleries, museums and institutions.
 His recent exhibitions include Star Resonance (Lisbon, 2025), Particle Memory (Proposition Studios, London, 2024), Ursprünge (Heussenstamm Stiftung, Frankfurt, 2024), and CICA New Media Art (South Korea, 2024), Ankommen (Haus der Stadtgeschichte Museum, Offenbach 2023).
 He is the winner of the Arte Laguna Prize for Painting (2020 - 2021) as well as the recipient of the Art Prize Diana (Offenbach, 2022).
 His work can be found in collections around the world.